Video Calling Becomes Easier With New Google Update

 If you remember, Google introduced us to a new and improved Contacts app last week.
-In that update they added action buttons below the caller image which would allow you to make video calls.
+In that update, they added action buttons below the caller image which would allow you to make video calls.
 With today’s update, Google is integrating video calling right into the dialer.

-With this new Google update, you can simply tap on a previously dialed contact in the call log, and you’ll get an option of video call on the menu that drops below.
-Till now the three options that you’d get were – send a message, block/report spam and call details.
+With this new Google update, you can simply tap on a previously dialed contact in the call log, and you’ll get an option of a video call on the menu that drops below.
+Till now the three options that you’d get were – send a message, block/report spam, and call details.
 However, a fourth option will now be added to the top ‘video calling’.

 Video calling would only be possible if both the users are using ViLTE enabled carriers.
 If not, the video call would be made via Google Duo if both the people are there.
 Video calling is indeed getting quite a lot of attention and love from Google as the company plans to push the Google Duo app further.

-Video calling is a really cool feature and with smartphone cameras as well as carrier strengths improving over time, it is expected to be come pretty common soon.
+Video calling is a really cool feature and with smartphone cameras as well as carrier strengths improving over time, it is expected to become pretty common soon.
 Google plans to introduce this video calling update to all Android users in the long run.
 Stay tuned with us for more updates on the same.